jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 First will utilize `initdb` caching by using `withDbCache`.
 As I discussed [previously](/faster-database-testing.html) this gives a 3-4x performance boost.
-However in "real" projects the overhead in database testing tends to come from the time it takes to create a migrated database.
+However in "real" projects the overhead in database testing tends to come from the time it takes to create a migrated database. mature proje

-Running a complete set of database migration can easily take 10 seconds on mature project ... or probably longer.
+Running a complete set of database migration can easily take 10 seconds.
-To speed up this process we need a way to cache a database cluster after the migrations have been run.
+To speed up this process we need a way to cache a database cluster after the migrations have run.

 To faciliate this `tmp-postgres` provides the [`cacheAction`](https://hackage.haskell.org/package/tmp-postgres-1.34.0.0/docs/Database-Postgres-Temp.html#v:cacheAction) function.
 Here is the type signature: